People usually don’t associate Washington DC with nature, hiking, and camping.

 6. PRINCE WILLIAM FOREST PARK

-To me, this is a hugely underrated park that is a very easy reached within 45 minutes from Washington DC (depending on traffic on I-95.)
+To me, this is a hugely underrated park that is very easily reached within 45 minutes from Washington DC (depending on traffic on I-95.)

 There are 16,000 acres here and truly you will feel worlds away from DC as it never feels overly crowded.

 The park began as a relief camp for children during the Great Depression and was later turned into a State Park in 1948.